 Base Salary.
 Base salary is designed to provide for a competitive fixed level of pay that attracts and retains executive officers, and compensates them for their level of responsibility and sustained individual performance (including experience, scope of responsibility and results achieved).
 The salaries of the named executive officers are reviewed on an annual basis.
-As discussed above, the base salaries of our named executive officers are targeted to yield an annual base salary slightly below the median level of market (i.e. approximately the 40th percentile of market) and are determined by the ETE Compensation Committee.

-The base salaries of ETE's named executive officers are determined by the ETE Compensation Committee, which takes into account the recommendations of Mr. Warren, as the Chairman of the board of directors of our General Partner.
-During the 2016 merit review process in July, the ETE Compensation Committee approved an increase to Mr. McReynolds of 2% to \$583,440 from its prior level of \$572,000; a 2% increase to Mr. Long to \$459,000 from its prior level of \$450,000; a 2% increase to Mr.
+As discussed above, the base salaries of the named executive officers are targeted to yield an annual base salary slightly below the median level of market (i.e. approximately the 40th percentile of market) and are determined by the ETP Compensation Committee after taking into account the recommendations of Mr. Warren.
+During the 2016 merit review process in July, the ETP Compensation Committee approved an increase to Mr. Ramsey's base salary of 2.0% to \$637,500 from its prior level of \$625,000 and a 2.0% increase to Mr. Wright's base salary to \$382,500 from its prior level of \$375,000.
+The CEO (who has voluntarily elected to forgo nearly all base compensation) did not receive any base salary adjustment during 2016.